YongoDavid/Demo-2024/README.md

 WEkk this is tthe end of january , it was an amzing month coding / programming from oone project to another and handling one problem to another
 Submited my project , did my defended it and wrote my exam which was amazing

+YOU ARE AMAZING DAVID , KEEP PROGRAMMING NO MATTER HOW HARD IT GETS , IF IT WAS EASY EVERYONE WOULD BE DOING IT